Ammocrypta: Characteristics

 Ammocrypta species are characterised by having rather elongate and slender bodies.
 Their bodies are translucent and there is only a single spine in the anal fin.
 They also have Spreitzer vertebrae, that is that the first three vertebrae of the backbone, counting from the head, have an open haemal arch which allows for the fish's kidney to expand.
 They have the habit of burying into the sand or gravel bed of streams, only their eyes being visible.
 The translucence of their bodies and their habit of burying themselves gives them some protection against predation.

 The shared morphological characteristics of Ammocrypta with its sister taxon Crystallaria include the possession of complete lateral lines and unbroken canal on the head.
 They also share high meristic counts which are thought to be indications of basal morphology, referred to as plesiomorphies.

 Distribution

-Ammocrypta is found in eastern North America where thy are found across the central part of the coastal plain of the Gulf of Mexico, the whole of the drainage basin of the Mississippi River and of the Ohio River, the Lake St Clair system as well as the lower drainage basins of Lake Huron and Lake Superior.
+Ammocrypta is found in eastern North America where they are found across the central part of the coastal plain of the Gulf of Mexico, the whole of the drainage basin of the Mississippi River and of the Ohio River, the Lake St Clair system as well as the lower drainage basins of Lake Huron and Lake Superior.